-- Local actors – community groups, local government and business
+- Local actors, including community groups, local government and business.

 Managing impact and outreach

 Impact and outreach are the responsibilities of individual researchers and articulated through individual projects.
-Support for building new relationships between academics and research users is provided by the Department Research Committee and through its four Research Groups, as well as associated networks.
-Collaboration reaches into our teaching as well as research activity with research users frequently involved in the codesign of masters as well as PhD level research projects.
+Support for building new relationships between academics and research users is provided by the Department Research Committee and through our research groups, as well as associated networks.